bdtem/bdtem-v0/README.md

 Box:

-- Get the updated song titles / tracks
+- Get the updated tracks
 - Finish linking up the 'box links' to the desired actions

 Link Buttons:

 - Link up all the top-right buttons to the desired actions
-- Position the links and the shield away from edges
+- Position the links away from edges
+- Use the new top-right icons
+- Add animation to top-right icons
 - Make info video or use a placeholder video

 Metadata Popup